 If you want a full list of compatible providers, you’ll need to contact BrewPOS directly — they do not publicize this information.
 Also, BrewPOS guarantees to match any processing rate if you decide to work with their in-house processing platform.
-This is another useful processing features on offer via this platform.
+This is another useful processing feature on offer via this platform.

 BrewPOS doesn’t advertise its customer support hours, which may mean they only operate during specific business hours.
 If this is the case, it might not be a suitable option for people running late-night eateries and establishments.
-Still, I was able to find information from third-party sources that indicates they keep their phone line open 24/7.
+Still, I was able to find information from third-party sources that indicate they keep their phone line open 24/7.

 In terms of customer satisfaction, there isn’t a large amount of customer feedback available online.
 Most clients have positive experiences with BrewPOS.
 The only negative feedback I’ve been able to find is that there isn’t reliable inventory tracking for liquor and other alcoholic beverages.

-When compared to other competitors in the industry, it appears BrewPOS is a strong performer in terms of customer satisfaction.
+Compared to other competitors in the industry, it appears BrewPOS is a strong performer in terms of customer satisfaction.

 The primary downside at BrewPOS is that it simply isn’t as advanced as some of the other competitors in the market.
 Without any integrations and add-ons available, you don’t have the same number of features and benefits at your disposal.

 Still, BrewPOS does appear to have a positive reputation with the people that use it.
-If you’d like to request a free demo, get in touch with BrewPOS for more information or find a local POS reseller here.
+If you’d like to request a free demo, get in touch with BrewPOS for more information, or find a local POS reseller here.